Ossian-Bodin/MNXB11-project/README.md

 * `src/`
     * Contains all the source files (except `main.cxx`) specific to this project.
 * `scripts/`
-    * Contains a Python script that cleans the weather data files
+    * Contains a Python script that cleans the weather data files.

-# Building the project

-The [datasets](datasets) folder contains open data from SMHI and a README.md with further information about it.

-The `Makefile` can be used to compile the source files.
-If you create a new source file that will be used in `main.cxx` you will need to add it as a dependency of the `main` target.

-By default, the `all` target will be run which
-- Compiles any `.cxx` files in the `src/` directory into object files
-- Compiles `main.cxx` and links with all the object files in `src/`

-You can run the `clean` target to remove any object files that have been produced as well as the `main` executable.
+* `main.cxx`
+    * Main source file that combines the different analyses and handles CLI parsing.

 ## Building external libraries

 ### Argumentum

 The `main.cxx` file makes use of the CLI parsing library `argumentum`.
 Follow these instructions to build the library.
-The following commands should be run from starting from the root directory.
+The following commands should be run starting from the root directory.
 ``` sh
 # Clone the library
 git clone https://github.com/mmahnic/argumentum # if not specified this automatically puts it into a directory called argumentum